brandon-and-ethan/celebrate/README.md

 ### Event Calendar

 _Friday, July 3rd:_
-* Transportation services at 4.00pm, pickup at Riverwalk Place
+* Transportation services at 4.00pm, pickup at Riverwalk Place in Gladwin
-* Wedding ceremony 5.00pm at Farwell
+* Wedding ceremony 5.00pm in Farwell
-* Post-ceremony transport services to Arnold Lake House
+* Post-ceremony transport services to Arnold Lake House in Harrison
 * Reception 6.30pm - 8.00pm at Arnold Lake House
 * Dinner 8.00pm (family style - vegetarian / gluten-free options available)
-* Transport services available to Riverwalk Place from 9.00pm to 3.00am
+* Transport services available from reception to Riverwalk Place from 9.00pm to 3.00am

 _Saturday, July 4th:_
 * Individual morning events, guests are welcome to return to lake house (canoe, fishing, spa, etc.)
 * July 4th celebration starting at lake house at 3:00pm
-* Pig roast, drinks, campfire s’mores, fireworks at dark
+* Pig roast, drinks, campfire s’mores, fireworks at dark!

 ![](/images/nightscape.jpg)

-TODO - encourage people to come on the 2nd and stay until the 5th?

 ### Lodging

-We are aware of how expensive destination weddings can be, and we've made a signifcant effort to keep the weekend as inexpensive as possible for our guests.
+We are aware of how expensive destination weddings can be, and we've made signifcant efforts to keep the weekend as inexpensive as possible.
 While many guests may choose to use services such as AirBnB, we have reserved several rooms at the Riverwalk in the event of low supply or quality.

 ```